The Northern High Time Resolution Universe pulsar survey: II. Single-pulse search set-up and simulations: Discussion

-The median valid candidate count, introduced in section \ref{sec:RFI-env}, is in effect a coarse coincidence filter that can be applied to any receiver with multiple beams.
+The median valid candidate count, introduced in Sect. \ref{sec:RFI-env}, is in effect a coarse coincidence filter that can be applied to any receiver with multiple beams.
 If such a count is obtained before RFI mitigation is applied, it can be used as an indirect measure of RFI contamination.
 In the case of the 21\,cm multibeam receiver of the 100\,m Effelsberg Radio Telescope, the median valid candidate count could be used to show the RFI contamination of its PTs to be directional dependent.
-If the telescope is pointed close to zenith or in a South-South-Easterly direction, it is much more susceptible to RFI.
+If the telescope is pointed close to zenith or in a south--south-easterly direction, it is much more susceptible to RFI.

-\heim\ was shown to only search for SPs up to where data still contains the entire dispersion sweep across the data's frequency range for the highest searched DM.
-In the case of the HTRU-North SP pipeline, this means that the last $\sim$5\,s of each beam file are not searched for SPs.
+\heim\ was shown to only search for SPs up to where data still contain the entire dispersion sweep across the data's frequency range for the highest searched DM.
+In the case of the HTRU-North SP pipeline, this means that the last approximately 5\,s of each beam file are not searched for SPs.
 Any SP present within these 5\,s will therefore not be detected, regardless of the DM of the SP or how well the data was cleaned with {\tt RFIbye}.
-For the PTs analysed, this means that over 2\,hours worth of data has not been searched for SPs.
-Hence, it is desirable to append fake data to the end of a PT's beam file, before step 2 in the pipeline (section \ref{sec:pipeline}), like has been done by \citet{myw+2022}.
-This will ensure that \heim\ actually processes all the available data and detects SPs near the end of a beam file.
+For the PTs analysed, this means that over two hours worth of data have not been searched for SPs.
+Hence, it is desirable to append fake data to the end of a PT's beam file before step 2 in the pipeline (Sect. \ref{sec:pipeline}), as has been done by \citet{myw+2022}.
+This ensures that \heim\ actually processes all the available data and detects SPs near the end of a beam file.
 This assumes that the S/N of these SPs is not too far reduced by the possibility that their dispersion sweep is not entirely contained within the unpadded data.

 More SPs can be found by allowing \heim\ to search with wider boxcar widths than is currently done by the HTRU-North SP pipeline.
-A high width discrepancy between the widest boxcar used for the SP search and the true (propagated) burst width might render the burst undetectable (section \ref{sec:pipeline-recall}).
-If \heim\ would have been set to search for much wider bursts than the current maximum of 13.98\,ms, 81 of the injected SPs might have been additionally detected as follows from \mbox{figure \ref{fig:wth_dependence}}.
+A high width discrepancy between the widest boxcar used for the SP search and the true (propagated) burst width might render the burst undetectable (Sect. \ref{sec:pipeline-recall}).
+If \heim\ would have been set to search for much wider bursts than the current maximum of 13.98\,ms, 81 of the injected SPs might have been additionally detected as follows from \mbox{Fig. \ref{fig:wth_dependence}}.